abdullah333444/soc-home-lab/lab1-journal.md

 **Lesson:** Credential rotation in a multi-component stack has blast radius beyond the account you intended to change.
 Map service dependencies before rotating.

+## 2026-09-04 — Sysmon deployed

+**Did:** Installed Sysmon with the sysmon-modular configuration.
+Verified logging via Get-WinEvent against Microsoft-Windows-Sysmon/Operational.

+**First events observed:** Five consecutive Event ID 8 (CreateRemoteThread), tagged T1055 Process Injection.
+Source: dwm.exe from C:\Windows\System32, targeting a SYSTEM process.
+All legitimate — dwm.exe injects threads as part of normal window management.

+**Triage reasoning:** Legitimate binary, correct path, expected behaviour for that process, timing consistent with boot.
+Verdict: benign.

+**What would change the verdict:** the same event with a source like winword.exe or powershell.exe, a binary running outside System32, or a target such as lsass.exe.

+**Takeaway:** Sysmon's severity mapping describes the technique, not the intent.
+The first five events after deployment were all high-severity and all benign — a compact illustration of why untuned telemetry buries real detections.